naturalsciences/weathering_module_4_marine_pollution/readme.md

 * References

 ## General info
 The module can be used to model HNS substance or oil weathering.
 It needs some input such as the temperature or the windspeed.
 It allows for pure chemicals and for pseudo-component chemicals by providing an object Mix and an object Component (in oil_utils.py), and some equation to compute the evolution of it (in weathering_utils.py).
-There is a file "exemple.py" wich allows to understand how the code is working.
+There is a file "example.py" wich allows to understand how the code is working.
 There is also a list of parametrization function in the files describing the weathering processes (evaporation.py, dissolution.py, photooxidation.py, emulsification.py, biodegradation.py) which can be used.
 All the sources for these parametrization are in the references section.

 ## Technologies
 The project need python and numpy to work.

-## Contacts

 ## License
 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]